NftEyez/sol-rayz/packages/sol-rayz-react/README.md

 # @nfteyez/sol-rayz-react

-These packages created to simplify the process of parsing NFTs on Solana for React apps.
+React hooks to fetch NFTs on Solana.

 ## Install